sainathaluri/sainathaluri/README.md

-- 👋 Hi, I’m @sainathaluri
+- 👋 Hi, I’m @Sainath
-- 👀 I’m interested in Software development and Blockchain development
+- 👀 I’m interested in Software development and Blockchain.
-- 🌱 I’m currently learning DSA JAVA
+- 🌱 I’m currently learning MERN stack.
 - 💞️ I’m looking to collaborate on Development things
 - 📫 How to reach me twitter @Sainath53647013